 Donna from Spark Supplies uses her company-issued P-card to purchase gas for her car while on vacation.

-Alessa’s monitoring solution immediately flagged the transaction as a personal purchase because the transaction took place while Donna was on vacation, as indicated in the HR system.
+Alessa’s procurement monitoring solution immediately flagged the transaction as a personal purchase because the transaction took place while Donna was on vacation, as indicated in the HR system.

 As soon as the exception was detected, Alessa’s P-card monitoring sent an email alert to Donna requesting an explanation for the purchase.